Dr Andy Bob

 Picture

 • Set aside 1T of win for later.
-Boil the remaining 1st set to reduce to roughly 3 cups.
+Boil the remaining 1st set to reduce to roughly 3 cups, about 25 minutes.
 Discard herbs.

 • Cook bacon until somewhat crispy in whatever pot you will use for the final dish.
 A 6-qt Dutch oven or heavy bottoms stock pot will work for a double batch.